edmundhung/conform/README.md

 # Features

-- Progressive enhancement first APIs
+- Full type safety with schema field inference
-- Type-safe field inference
+- Standard Schema support with enhanced Zod and Valibot integration
-- Fine-grained subscription
+- Progressive enhancement first design with built-in accessibility features
-- Built-in accessibility helpers
+- Native Server Actions support for Remix and Next.js
-- Automatic type coercion with Zod
+- Built on web standards for flexible composition with other tools

 # Documentation